raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 Getters and setters allow us to maintain the legacy style of writing code that appears to directly access properties, while actually mediating that access with methods.
 With care, we can update our tooling to permit us to decorate our getters and setters, distributing responsibility as we see fit and freeing us from dependence upon heavyweight base classes.

 (discuss on [Hacker News](https://news.ycombinator.com/item?id=10116678))

+*Post Scriptum*

+*This post uses listening to property setters as an excuse to discuss the getter and setter mechanisms, and ways to decorate them so that we can organize code around concerns.
+Of course, propagating changes through explicit notification is not the only way to organize code that needs to manage dependencies on data changing.
+It's beyond teh scope of this post to discuss the many alternatives, but readers have suggested exploring [Object.observe](http://arv.github.io/ecmascript-object-observe/) and working with immutable data.*

 ---